John Turner (psychologist): Academic

-Contribution to Psychology
+Contribution to psychology

 Turner's theory is important to social psychology because it gives specific details on the power groups have and how it changes a person's identity.
 The theory provides an understanding that there is a difference between how an individual might identify themselves aside from the group and how they might identify themselves once they are with the group.
 It is like being an actor, depending on what play the person is in, determines their behavior.
 Depending on a person's environment identifies how they may behave.
 The most important aspect of the theory is that “social identity is what allows group behavior to occur at all.”
 Turner thought that the “self-system reflects the operation of a context-sensitive categorization process, in which people see themselves as either sharing category membership with others or not.”
 Turner's theory gives an insight into understanding “me vs. them” and “us vs. them”.
 It is a person's response to their personal life and their social life.
 This leads to the other important contribution of the theory is that it further explains shared social identity which Turner believed to be the basis for mutual social influence.
 The theory explains that when people have that mutual social influence it motivates them to want to “co-ordinate their behavior in ways that are relevant to that identity.”
 This is important because this is how people develop their views on the world and their thoughts, feelings, and actions.

-To completely understand the importance of theory, you must know the whole story and the person's intentions.
-It is like the Phineas Gage situation; Macmillan wrote an article on how over the centuries the story of Phineas Gage and what happened to him has changed or does not include all the details.
-To understand the full picture, the individual must have all the details and it applies to Turner's contribution to developing the self-categorization theory.
-It minimizes why the theory helps social psychologists in understanding human behavior.
-This information is important because it shows the difference between Turner's theory and other social identity theory.
-People might assume that it is all the same thing and not understand how each theory builds on one another.
-For someone interested in understanding human behavior, it is important to know that an individual can identify themselves differently when alone compared to when in a social environment.
-Truly understanding a topic allows a different perception and understanding of the world around us, that is the most important point to including more information to the page.